MIT Benefits Open Enrollment for the 2025 calendar year will take place October 15 through November 1, 2024. See what's new for 2025.

 An authorization is an approval of services/benefits before they are obtained.
 You will still need prior authorizations for some services.

-Yes, if you wish.
-You are not required to designate a PCP with the new BCBS PPO+ Plan.
+Yes, if you wish. but you are not required to designate a PCP.

 Can I have a PCP at MIT Health while members of my family have a PCP elsewhere?

-Yes, but you are not required to designate a PCP with the new BCBS PPO+ Plan.
+Yes, but you are not required to designate a PCP.

 What is a deductible?